 Attorney Stephen F. Burke

-Gun owners that have a 20 to 50 year-old minor conviction for a misdemeanor such as “Assault and Battery” or an Operating Under Influence conviction after 1994, now find themselves reclassified as unsuitable for present-day firearms licensing, despite the fact that they have never again been arrested and have continued to live a productive life.
+Gun owners that have a 20-50 year old minor conviction for a misdemeanor such as Assault and Battery or an Operating Under the Influence conviction after 1994, now find themselves reclassified as unsuitable for present day firearms licensing, despite the fact that they have never been again arrested and have continued to live a productive life.

-They learned the hard way that they no longer qualify for a gun license, had their licensed revoked and were ordered to surrender their firearms to the local police chief.
-Anyone who did not surrender their firearms to the local police department upon receiving such an order will now been made into a criminal of the ( “gotcha” law ), and are now subject to a jail sentence as a result of this legislative disaster.
-All with no wrongdoing on their part.
+They learned the hard way that they no longer qualify for a firearms license, had their license revoked and were ordered to surrender their firearms to the local police chief.
+Anyone who did not surrender their firearms upon receiving such an order will now be made into a criminal as a result of the latest “gotcha law” and subject to a jail sentence as well.
+All with no wrong doing on their part.

-For a free initial consultation and case analysis, call Attorney Burke at (413) 746-9580
+For a free initial consultation and case analysis, call Attorney Burke at 413-331-0537

-An initial legal consultation by telephone is available for $75.00.
-The consultation can last for up to ½ hour.
-During an initial legal consultation, I will answer all of your questions and review any documents that you may send to me.
-By the same token the information gained in this consultation will be specific to
+An initial legal consultation by telephone is available for $95.00.
+The consultation can last for up to ½ hour or until all of your concerns have been addressed.
+During the consultation, I will answer all your questions and review any documents you may send me.
+If I don’t have an answer at that moment, I will call you back when I research your issue.
+By the same token, the information gained in the consultation will be specific to

 your personal situation and will be useful and necessary if my services are engaged.